five tips to save money on back-to-school shopping

 Back-to-school is the second-biggest shopping season for retailers.
 According to the National Retail Federation, families with children in elementary through high school plan to spend an average of $696.70 on school supplies.
 That's up from $684.79 last year!
 So parents: don’t break the bank this school year, and save with our five back-to-school savings tips!

 1. take inventory

 You may be surprised at what you already have and don't need to buy for back-to-school shopping this year.
 Before you begin shopping, take inventory.
-Go through your kids’ clothing, shoes and supplies and document what they already have and what you will need to buy this school year.
+Go through your kids’ clothing, shoes, and supplies and document what they already have and what you'll need to buy this school year.

 2. set a budget

 Assess which items are mandatory, like the class list of required supplies, and determine a budget with this list and the inventory you took for needed items.
 The amount you spent last year can be a great starting point when determining a budget for this year’s back-to-school spending.

 With the class list of required supplies in mind, and the inventory you took for needed items, make a shopping list for back-to-school items and stick to the list.

 Comparison shop online to see who may have the best deal.
 Prices change throughout the back-to-school shopping season, and you never know which items may go on sale.
 Therefore, start your shopping early, and don’t buy everything all at once, as you may get a better deal another day.